Icinga/icinga2/doc/10-icinga-template-library.md

 Check command object for the `check_os_version` NSClient++ plugin.

-This command has the same custom attributes like the `nscp-local` check command.
+This command has the same custom variables like the `nscp-local` check command.

 ### nscp-local-pagefile <a id="nscp-check-local-pagefile"></a>

 Check command object for the `check_pagefile` NSClient++ plugin.

-This command has the same custom attributes like the `nscp-local` check command.
+This command has the same custom variables like the `nscp-local` check command.

 ### nscp-local-process <a id="nscp-check-local-process"></a>

 Check command object for the `check_process` NSClient++ plugin.

-This command has the same custom attributes like the `nscp-local` check command.
+This command has the same custom variables like the `nscp-local` check command.

 ### nscp-local-service <a id="nscp-check-local-service"></a>